The Untold Truth Of Surrogacy (According To A Surrogate)

 A quick search for surrogacy horror stories will turn up a plethora of tales about parents abandoning babies or demanding termination, and surrogates keeping babies and getting child support.
 The sad fact is tension, tragedy and turmoil gets the page views, and grisly gossip is sometimes so much more juicy than reality.

 However, the real world of gestational surrogacy just isn't all that horrifying.
-As someone who has actually carried a baby for another couple, I can assure you that gestational surrogacy has its fair share of tears, drama and tension.
+As someone who has actually carried a baby for another couple, I can assure you that gestational surrogacy has its fair share of tears, drama, and tension.
 It's just not the same kind of mayhem some people would have you believe.
 For most surrogates and intended parents it's a beautiful life-changing journey.
-This is the untold truth of gestational surrogacy.

-Depending on whether the woman is a gestational or traditional surrogate, she either went through in vitro fertilization or artificial insemination.
+Depending on whether the person is a gestational or traditional surrogate, she either went through in vitro fertilization or artificial insemination.
 Since surrogates carry for gay couples, straight couples, single mothers and single fathers, there are many different routes to creating a surrogate baby.
-However going down to pound town with an intended father is not one of them.
+However, "sexy time" with an intended father is not one of them.

-There are plenty of women who get pregnant with another man's baby.
+There are plenty of people who get pregnant with someone else's baby.
 But in the case of a surrogate, the active parties in the room were a doctor, a nurse, the baby's intended father (or fathers), the intended mother (or mothers) and sometimes the surrogates own husband (or wife) as well.
 Even though the surrogate has her pants off, the people who assist in the magic of impregnating her are there for business, not pleasure.

 Gestational vs. traditional